cis198-2016s/homework/hw01/README.md

 If you are not already in a git repository when you create your project, Cargo will create a git repository (and `.gitignore`) for you.
-Then, you can add this your GitHub repository as a git remote as follows:
+Then, you can add this your GitHub repository as a git remote, with something like:

 ```
 git remote add origin git@github.com:cis198-2016s/hw01-<username>.git
 git push -u origin master
 ```

+(If you're not using SSH for GitHub, you need to use the HTTPS URL of your repository.)

 Cargo creates this directory structure for you: